g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 Compile that and move it to the folder you designated in your powershell `Value` field/parameter.

-Next up, I'll explain the Node stuff.  `N0de.exe` is literally the Node.JS binary I downloaded as a portable from the Node.js site.
+Next up, I'll explain the Node stuff.  `N0de.exe` is literally the renamed Node.JS binary I downloaded as a portable from the Node.js site.
 I always use node for pentest engagements as it's a friendly living off the land binary and seems to remain undetected.
 Node then opens this .js file, which is my reverse shell:

 ```javascript
 (function(){